-The Department carried out a five-month dust monitoring campaign in Port Hedland using Light Detection and Ranging (LiDAR) technology and a network of standard dust monitors from February to June 2017 to help determine the location of dust sources and the movement of dust plumes in the air.
+The department carried out a five-month dust monitoring campaign in Port Hedland using Light Detection and Ranging (LiDAR) technology and a network of standard dust monitors from February–June 2017 to help determine the location of dust sources and the movement of dust plumes in the air.

 The monitoring campaign generated large quantities of data.
-DWER’s LiDAR report on its initial analysis of the data is now available.
-Further data analysis is ongoing, and the findings continue to inform DWER’s regulatory decision making under Part V of the EP Act.
+The department’s LiDAR report on its initial analysis of the data is now available.
+Further data analysis is ongoing and the findings continue to inform the department’s regulatory decision-making under Part V of the EP Act.

 Taplin Street monitorShow more

-The Taplin Street ambient air quality monitor is significant, in that it was previously the measurement point for the interim ambient air quality guideline as established by the Taskforce in 2009, and is currently used as a reference monitoring location for reporting of dust events mandated through licence conditions.
+The Taplin Street ambient air quality monitor is significant.
+It was previously the measurement point for the interim ambient air quality guideline as established by the Taskforce in 2009, and is currently used as a reference monitoring location for reporting of dust events mandated through licence conditions.

-DWER’s review of PHIC’s 2018-19 annual monitoring report identified an unusual pattern of PM10 concentrations at Taplin Street, and was subsequently advised by PHIC on 6 February 2020 that the monitor had been inaccurate and under-reporting actual dust levels.
+The department’s review of PHIC’s 2018–19 annual monitoring report identified an unusual pattern of PM10 concentrations at Taplin Street, and it was subsequently advised by PHIC on 6 February 2020 that the monitor had been inaccurate and under-reporting actual dust levels.

 PHIC replaced the faulty monitor on 15 January 2020 and has advised the new monitor is delivering consistent datasets.

-On 14 August 2020, PHIC advised DWER that it had concluded its investigation, identifying that data from the monitor was potentially inaccurate between April 2018 and December 2019.
+On 14 August 2020, PHIC advised the department it had concluded its investigation, identifying that data from the monitor was potentially inaccurate between April 2018 and December 2019.

-PHIC and DWER have separately undertaken analysis of data from the monitoring network over this period, indicating at least nine to thirteen exceedances of the AGV were likely to have occurred at Taplin Street during the period in question.
+PHIC had undertaken analysis of data from the monitoring network over this period, indicating at least nine to 13 exceedances of the AGV were likely to have occurred at Taplin Street during the period in question.
 The department’s analysis suggests this estimate is at the lowest end of the possible range of exceedances.

 What is happening now?Show more

-DWER is actively pursuing all available opportunities to enable the consultant’s review of current site practices in dust management and consider leading practices in the Port Hedland context.
-Leading dust management controls will be analysed for an implementation scenario guided by dust management effectiveness, practicability and cost effectiveness.
+The consultants now have a comprehensive understanding of current site practices in dust management in the Port Hedland context.
+Leading dust management controls from around the world will be analysed for an implementation scenario guided by dust management effectiveness, practicability and cost effectiveness.

-The results of this project will be provided as a Dust Management Guideline Report, which will undergo peer review and then be made publicly available.
+The results of the consultant’s work will be provided as a Dust Management Guideline Report, which will undergo peer review and then be made publicly available in 2021.